ESIPFed/Governance/ESIP Policies and Procedures/2.0 Ethics and Conduct/ESIP P&P 2.1 Community Participation Guidelines.md

 Participants should be asked to review and agree to these guidelines when they sign up for an event.
 Conveners of ESIP events are requested to speak about these guidelines at the start of an event, so that participants are reminded of their responsibility to abide by the guidelines.

 Each physical or virtual ESIP space shall have a designated contact.
 If not otherwise stated, the session lead and any ESIP staff present shall be considered the designated contact.
-More information on the role of designated contacts can be found [here]( https://docs.google.com/document/d/1XTsZ1Ae-UXYbdkeDakOq_uwnk3WWdGFwBBZlmIMUYSU/edit#).

 **Section 8 -- Modifications to These Guidelines**